phanumat/Documentation/getting-started/groovy-basics.rst

         // here we know that the map is not null, and contains items.
     }

-The above should get you through 99% of the code you'll see and write with SmartThings, but see the Groovy documentation for `more on the Groovy Truth <http://docs.groovy-lang.org/latest/html/documentation/#Groovy-Truth>`__.
+The above should get you through 99% of the code you'll see and write with PEA HiVE, but see the Groovy documentation for `more on the Groovy Truth <http://docs.groovy-lang.org/latest/html/documentation/#Groovy-Truth>`__.

 ----